JFS (file system)

 Journaled File System (JFS) is a 64-bit journaling file system created by IBM.
 There are versions for AIX, OS/2, eComStation, ArcaOS and Linux operating systems.
 The latter is available as free software under the terms of the GNU General Public License (GPL).
 HP-UX has another, different filesystem named JFS that is actually an OEM version of Veritas Software's VxFS.

-In the AIX operating system, two generations of JFS' exist, which are called JFS (JFS1) and JFS2 respectively.
+In the AIX operating system, two generations of JFS exist, which are called JFS (JFS1) and JFS2 respectively.

+IBM's JFS was originally designed for 32-bit systems.
+JFS2 was designed for 64-bit systems.

 In other operating systems, such as OS/2 and Linux, only the second generation exists and is called simply JFS.
 This should not be confused with JFS in AIX that actually refers to JFS1.